SE-Project-VCF/assets/nina/Sprint-2-Jira-Report.md

 _Check only the steps followed during the sprint._

-- ☐ Issues moved through workflow states (To Do → In Progress → Done)
+- [x] Issues moved through workflow states (To Do → In Progress → Done)
-- ☐ Issues closed only after acceptance criteria met
+- [x] Issues closed only after acceptance criteria met
-- ☐ Sprint completed/closed in Jira
+- [x] Sprint completed/closed in Jira

 ---